 The ACLU of Ohio seeks outstanding law students to provide support for our civil litigation and policy efforts.
 The Law Clerk position is a unique opportunity for students to gain experience for a career in advocacy and public service.
 An important part of our integrated advocacy team, law clerks work with staff from various departments to advance civil liberties.

 Applications are accepted throughout the year; new clerks are hired every semester as needed, including summer.
+We will be making our decision about summer clerkships by late February 2020.

 - Perform legal research and writing related to Constitutional law, §1983, and other complex federal litigation.